Leullque/ece143_group10/README.md

 6. visualization.ipynb: visualization part and exploratory data analysis

 ### How to clean data:
 1. run python3 clean_*.py
    Generating new .csv files in /archive
 2. import *read from *_read.py
    Returning cleaned pandas.DataFrame

 ### How to Run
-Note: make sure all modules are installed and all cleaned dataset are stored in /archive as .zip files
+Note: make sure all modules are installed and all cleaned datasets are stored in /archive as .zip files
 1. To perform EOQ analysis:
 python3 EOQ.py
 2. To train and evaluate ML models: